NotJoeMartinez/rushbot/README.md

 ![img](imgs/flowchart.png)

-Have you ever needed to implement mass bidirectional SMS at scale, overnight, with $25 budget?
+Have you ever needed to implement mass, bidirectional, SMS at scale, overnight, with $25 budget?
 Well this is the result of that situation.
 Rusbot was originally intended for fraternal recruitment purposes but can easily be adapted to critical communication infrastructure like Public Safety Alerts or